 Saint Paul Public Schools

-Bachelor’s Degree in mechanical engineering and six years of professional engineering experience, at least two years of which must have been as a Mechanical Engineer 2 or equivalent.
+Bachelor’s degree in mechanical engineering and six years of professional engineering experience, at least two years of which must have been as a licensed Mechanical Engineer.
 Must be a registered professional mechanical engineer in the State of Minnesota.
 (No substitution for education.)

 *Leadership in Energy and Environmental Design (LEED) Accredited Professional.

 The essential functions include, but are not limited to, the following fundamental duties:

 *Advise in the establishment and updating of design standards for the District and the development of the preliminary conceptual designs, budgets, and time estimates for assigned projects as they pertain to heating, ventilating, air conditioning, plumbing, controls, and electrical equipment in buildings, structures, and related items.

 * Identify events that could alter the scope, budget, and schedule of projects and develop contingency plans for meeting objectives.
 Analyze, compare, and evaluate various courses of action and make independent decisions under the general direction of the department manager on matters of significance within the scope of position responsibilities.

 * Participate as a team member in the planning and programming phase of project plans

 * Examine plans and specifications for school district buildings prepared by external consultants and contractors and propose changes as required to comply with District standards or industry best practices; ensure standards are met.

 * Manage the construction of district buildings and monitor project quality control and conformance to project objectives.